chrislo/getting_and_cleaning_data_project/CodeBook.md

 ## Variables

 Each row of the datafile a single subject performing a particular activity.
+In the original dataset the participants were split into test and training sets.
+For the purposes of this tidy dataset, these two sets have been recombined.
+There were 30 subjects in the original dataset, and each participant performed six activities a number of times.
+The tidy dataset therefore has 180 (30 * 6) rows of data.

 - *activity*: One of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 - *subject*: An identifier of the subject who carried out the experiment

-The remaining columns in the data set were obtained by taking the arithmetic mean of all of the measurements of mean or standard deviation for a particular subject performing a particular activity.
+The remaining columns in the data set were obtained by taking the arithmetic mean of all of the measurements of mean or standard deviation of the sensors for a particular subject performing a particular activity.

 - *tBodyAccMeanX*: mean of tBodyAcc-mean()-X
 - *tBodyAccMeanY*: mean of tBodyAcc-mean()-Y